return42/sphkerneldoc/linux_src_doc/mm/vmalloc_c.rst

 matching slot.
 While scanning, if any of the areas overlaps with existing vmap_area, the base address is pulled down to fit the area.
-Scanning is repeated till all the areas fit and then all necessary data structres are inserted and the result is returned.
+Scanning is repeated till all the areas fit and then all necessary data structures are inserted and the result is returned.

 .. _`pcpu_free_vm_areas`: